One of the goals of the LibreNMS project is to enable users to get all of the help they need from our documentation.

 code blocksby wrapping one liners in backticks or blocks in ```.

 - Put content into sub-headings where possible to organise the content.

-- If you rename a file, please add a redirect in for the old file by using
+- If you rename a file, please add a redirect for the old file in

 Please ensure you add the document to the relevant section within